Berks Catholic High School

 Berks Catholic High School is a four-year comprehensive coeducational Roman Catholic preparatory secondary school located in Reading, Pennsylvania, in the United States.
 It was formed out of a merger of Holy Name High School and Reading Central Catholic High School in 2011.
-It is approved and accredited by the Middle States Association of Colleges and Secondary Schools, the Commonwealth of Pennsylvania, and the Diocese of Allentown.
+It is approved and accredited by the Middle States Association of Colleges and Secondary Schools, the Commonwealth of Pennsylvania, and the Roman Catholic Diocese of Allentown.

 History

 Following the 2010-2011 academic year, the Diocese of Allentown under Bishop John Barres closed both Holy Name High School and Reading Central Catholic High School.
 The Diocese then established Berks Catholic High School, which officially opened on July 1, 2011, on the site of the former Holy Name High School.

 The school's first Principal was Tony Balistere from 2011 until 2019 after his promotion to a diocesan job in Allentown.
-Alice Einoff was principal for the 2019–2020 and 2020–2021 academic years during the COVID-19 pandemic during which many months of school instruction were online.
+Alice Einolf was principal for the 2019–2020 and 2020–2021 academic years during the COVID-19 pandemic during which many months of school instruction were online.
+Following Einoff, Bill Hess was principal for two academic years before the current principal, John Petruzzelli, began in the position.

 In the late 2010s, Berks Catholic had capacity issues since the school could not support the number of students attending.
 A $9 million expansion project was completed by the beginning of the 2018 school year to fix this issue.